A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Additional Model Ablations

 \subsection{Contextual Image Captioning}

-As image captioning inherently requires images, we performed additional feature ablations on the text features while always including the image (see rows 5-8 in Table~\ref{tab:featablate2}).
-We verify in row 5 that when inputting on the image and no contextual text, it is incredibly difficult to generate strong captions for these images which contain a lot of fine-grained information.
+As image captioning inherently requires images, we performed additional feature ablations on the text features while always including the image (see rows 5-9 in Table~\ref{tab:featablate2}).
+We verify in row 5 that when inputting only the image and no contextual text, it is incredibly difficult to generate strong captions for these images which contain a lot of fine-grained information.
 However, in support of the importance of having \textit{both} images and text inputs, we find that for every text-only to multimodal comparison (where all features are the same except images are included in the latter), the multimodal setting always results in substantial performance gains.
-For example, quantitatively comparing row 1 and row 6 in Table~\ref{tab:featablate2}, where either only the section text is input versus the section text and image to be captioned are input, the performance differences are: BLEU-4 is 9.83 vs. 11.27, ROUGE-L is 33.00 vs. 36.90, and CIDEr is 133.70 vs. 153.44.
+For example, quantitatively comparing row 1 and row 6 in Table~\ref{tab:featablate2}, where either only the section text is input versus the section text and image to be captioned are input, the performance differences are: BLEU-4 9.83 vs. 11.27, ROUGE-L 33.00 vs. 36.90, and CIDEr 133.70 vs. 153.44.

 Again, this differs from the findings of~\citet{contextualcap}; their experimental design likely minimized the impact of images because they also feed in the attribution description as a textual input, which often is quite similar to the target caption.
-We have more discussion in Appendix~\ref{sec:imagetask}.
+As a result, the model can ``cheat'' and utilize the attribution description while not relying on the visual input.
+We have more discussion regarding this in Appendix~\ref{sec:imagetask}.